tenant dies in your rental property

 What Does A Landlord Need To Do If A Tenant Dies?

 The process is relatively straightforward if you consider that the steps you need to take are the same as if a tenant were going to move out early.
-The major difference, of course, is that you’ll be working out the situation with the estate executor rather than with the tenant.
+The major difference, of course, is that you’ll be working out the situation with the estate executor rather than the tenant.

 What Happens If Someone Dies In A Rented Property?